VirusTotal/yara/docs/modules/lnk.rst

 The EnvironmentVariableDataBlock structure specifies a path to environment variable information when the link target refers to a location that has a corresponding environment variable.

     .. c:member:: block_size
-    The block size of this structure, which will be equal to lnk.EnvironmentVariableDataBlockSize.
+    The block size of this structure, which will be equal to lnk.ENVIRONMENT_VARIABLE_DATA_BLOCK_SIZE.

     .. c:member:: block_signature
-    The signature of the block, which will be equal to lnk.EnvironmentVariableDataBlockSignature.
+    The signature of the block, which will be equal to lnk.ENVIRONMENT_VARIABLE_DATA_BLOCK_SIGNATURE.

     .. c:member:: target_ansi
     A NULL-terminated string, defined by the system default code page, which specifies a path to environment variable information